Tuesday, June 18, 2019

 ss to full Mandate level Pretech, the Postech of The Ygg comes very close.

 There is no doubt that the craft itself is a wonder of Mandate Pretech, and the fact that it runs so well after the passage of so much time is one of its mysteries.
 Less mysterious, but still wonderous to most new Crew members, are the number of T4 achievements at the height of capability in one place.
-New Passengers (after their stint in Crew) will talk about how they came from robotics heavy planets, but they didn’t have such strong bio science.
+New Passengers (after their stint as Crew) will talk about how they came from robotics heavy planets, but they didn’t have such strong bio science.
 Others will say that they kept the micro fabrication, but lost the ability to make high end VI.
 And no one has seen such a variety of Maker/Fabricator tech in one place.
 There are never break downs on the planet side shuttles and someone is keeping the variety of environment suits in perfect condition.
 Naturally everyone knows this is done by the Crew.
 Many times the Crew has been seen doing this maintenance.
 Questions remain though.
 Where does the crew get the knowledge to do such things?
 Why don’t they recall it afterwards?

 Some of the common technologies that you could find any Civie using on The Ygg include the following.